-In August 2016, in the North campus of the Bosphorus University, Istanbul (where I work in), I saw a cute, little orange kitten.
+In August 2016, at the North campus of the Bosphorus University, Istanbul (where I work in), I saw a cute, little orange kitten.
 He was so tiny, so vulnerable.
 But he was also very timid, scared of everything and everybody – dogs, other cats, people, even me.
 When I try to give some food to him, he was running away.
 He was only eating the food after I walked away a bit.
 Sometimes I was waiting for a certain distance to enable him to eat his food.
 Because dogs were around.

 One morning, while I was walking fast, I noticed that something, something little, was clinging to my leg.
 I looked down – it was him!
-The cute little kitten was so hungry that his hungriness has overcome to his fear.
-And he recognized me, and decided to beg for some food.
+The cute little kitten was so hungry that his hungriness has overcome his fear.
+And he recognized me and decided to beg for some food.
 It was a very emotional moment for me.
 I gave him some food, he started scoffing.
 He was adorable!
 After he finished eating, I took him to my office.

 After that day, he never left my side.
 He went wherever I go in the campus.
-He was waiting me at our office door every morning, and after eating his food, he was sleeping by my side.
+He was waiting for me at our office door every morning, and after eating his food, he was sleeping by my side.
 Sometimes on my desk, sometimes on my lap.

 In the video below, I am playing with my lovely boy.
 It was September 16, 2016.
 I didn’t know I’d lost him almost a year later.

 He also had friends.
 The video below was shot in last winter.
 The calico cat, who is licking Sarman is Korsan (meaning “pirate”, because she is missing one of her eyes).
 Sarman was the gentlest cat I ever saw.
-He was always kind to humans and to another cats.
+He was always kind to humans and to other cats.

 In the summer of 2017, the FIP has shown its ugly head in our campus (North campus of the Bosphorus University).
 We lost many cats (mostly kittens, but also a mother cat, her babies were already dead).
 I feared that my lovely boy would get sick, so I decided to take him home.
 It was a hard decision because I already have 4 cats at home, and they don’t like the newcomers.
 Anyway, I took Sarman to the vet for tests.
 Unfortunately, he was corona positive.
 My fur babies at home were negative.
 So I didn’t take the risk.

-He spent his last days in the neighborhood that he love.
+He spent his last days in the neighborhood that he loved.
 Unfortunately, his condition got worse and worse.
 His belly started getting bigger and bigger.
 He stopped eating completely.
 I was feeding him with a syringe.
 But he was getting skinnier and skinnier.
 It was really hurting to see him like that.